tengfei-xy/siyuan-plugin-share-system/README.md

 ## Release Notes

+- v1.2.1: Modify the default page width of 500px to 800px

 - v1.2.0: Add button to set page width

 - v1.1.0: Add button that can generate or preserve the link when it exists